-If you notice any changes to your skin, your doctor will examine you, looking carefully at any spots you have identified as changed or suspicious.
-The doctor will ask if you or your family have a history of melanoma.
-Using a handheld magnifying instrument called a dermoscope, the doctor will examine the spot more closely and consider the criteria known as "ABCDE".
+If you notice any changes to your skin, your doctor will examine you using a handheld magnifying instrument called a dermoscope, looking carefully at any spots you have identified as changed or suspicious.
+They will consider the signs known as ABCDE guidelines:

-If the doctor suspects that a spot on your skin may be melanoma, the whole spot is removed (excision biopsy) for examination by a tissue specialist (pathologist).
+If the doctor suspects that a spot on your skin may be melanoma, the whole spot is removed (excision biopsy) for examination by a tissue specialist called a pathologist.

 Checking lymph nodes

 Lymph nodes are part of your body's lymphatic system, which removes excess fluid from tissues, absorbs fatty acids, transports fat, and produces immune cells.
 There are large groups of lymph nodes in the neck, armpits and groin.
 Sometimes melanoma can travel through the lymph vessels to other parts of the body.